-I am a reporter and photojournalist with over five years experience in the industry.
+I am a reporter and photojournalist with over 10 years experience in the industry.
 Based in Lahore, the cultural and media hub of Pakistan, I am writing and photographing for various print and online media outlets and for numerous target audiences on topics such as Heritage, History, Tourism, Travel, Sports, Security, Fashion, Music and general news and events.
-I am currently working in Radio FM 103, a popular radio network in Pakistan with its stations in four major cities of the country and Weekly Humshehri, a widely circulated weekly in Urdu language.
+Currently I am working with Radio FM 103, a popular radio network in Pakistan and Weekly Humshehri, a widely circulated weekly in Urdu language.
 In photojournalism I have done extensive work in documenting historic architecture of Pakistan.
-Most of my work is stocked on http://www.orientalarchitecture.com/index.php.
+Most of my work is stocked on www.orientalarchitecture.com.
 I invite you to visit the website to see my work.
 You can visit it by selecting Pakistan in the Select Country list on the website.
 I am competent in English and Urdu writing and editing and in my career I have worked in various position such as Reporter, Feature Writer, Blogger, Sub Editor and Editor.

 Maharaja Sher Singh (December 1807 - September 16, 1843) ruled the Sikh Empire from 1841 until his death.
 He was the third son of Maharaja Ranjit Singh, the founder of the Sikh Empire, and Rani Mehtab Kaur.